andrewwangva/Hard-Negative-CLIP/_posts/2024-4-22-FunMCTSearch.md

 Additionally, there are many ways to incorporate MCTS: using an actor-critic setup to transform the problem into a two-player game or performing search on the token-level instead.
 We chose the simplest setup, which still proved to be quite effective.

 In a broader scope, I hope more work is done on scaling on the dimension of inference time.
-As model and dataset sizes increase, an easy way to squeeze improvements out of Language Model would be to use search.
+As model and dataset sizes increase, an easy way to squeeze improvements in reasoning tasks with Language Model would be to use search.
 In many areas where we have a fast and accurate evaluation function, using search was the key to gaining strong results.

 ### References:
 1.Romera-Paredes, B., Barekatain, M., Novikov, A. et al. Mathematical discoveries from program search with large language models.
 Nature 625, 468–475 (2024).